smithmicro/web2py/README.md

 ## Features
 * Supports the HTTP protocol to support standalone testing.
 * Supports uWSGI to be used in conjuntion with a web server such as nginx.
 * Image offloads concerns for HTTPS to another container, such as nginx.
-This simplifies the web2py container and makes it general purpose.
+This simplifies the Web2py container and makes it general purpose.
-* Applications can be added by a volume share to /opt/web2py/applications/appname
+* Applications can be added by a volume map to /opt/web2py/applications/appname

 ## Command Line Options